Fuad Salayev

-Fuad Salayev is an Azerbaijani sculptor.
+Fuad Salayev (born 1943) is an Azerbaijani sculptor and teacher.
+He was awarded the title People's Artist of Azerbaijan.

+Biography

 He was born in 1943.
-He graduated from Azerbaijan State Art School named after A. Azimzade and he goes on to Moscow and graduated from Surikov Moscow Art Institute.
-He was involved in many exhibitions of the Soviet Union, and he had a lot of creative projects with the Russian Academy of Arts.
+He graduated from Azerbaijan State Art School named after A. Azimzade and went to Moscow and graduated from Surikov Moscow Art Institute.

-He created the monument of Sergei Yesenin which was his first major work.
+Furthermore, he was involved in many exhibitions of the Soviet Union, and he had many creative projects with the Russian Academy of Arts.
+He created the public monument of poet Sergei Yesenin, which was his first major work.
 But the poet's monument in Russia at that time was not raised yet.

-He is also the vice-rector of the Academy of Arts now.
-He is the People's Artist.
-Fuad Salayev was honoured with Shohrat Order.
-Professor Fuad Salayev was named an academician of the Russian Academy of Arts.
+He is also the vice rector of the Russian Academy of Arts.

+Salayev was honored with the Shohrat Order.
+Salayev was named an academician of the Russian Academy of Arts.